michaelbarton/jupyer-pytest-api-examples/src/pytest_api_examples.md

 Documentation: [Cache config][cache]

-Pytest provides a cache that can be used for expensived operations between test runs such as large computations or fetching large data.
+Pytest provides a cache that can be used for expensive operations between test runs such as large computations or fetching large data.
 This can used prevent expensive computations from slowing down tests.
 The cache can be cleared using the command line flag: `pytest --cache-clear`.